 - Members are required to pay US$125 in yearly dues.

 - Participation in Perinatal Research Society annual meetings is viewed as central to the mission of the Society.
-Those individuals accepted into membership are expected to commit themselves to attending two out of three meetings in any given three-year period.
+Those individuals accepted into membership are expected to commit themselves to attending two out of four meetings in any given four-year period.

 Associate Membership Requirements: